azarc-io/verathread-dev-toolkit/docs/docs/gs_setup.md

 # Setup Environment

-!!! note

-    If you have already setup k3d, task.dev and other tooling in one of our other projects then you can skip this document.

 ### Task.dev CLI

 This is a replacement for make, it provides a much simpler syntax and is well documented.